 Google Fiber plan that supports your router

-Sign up for a new internet plan that supports your own router or contact us to switch your plan to one that uses your router.
+Sign up for a new internet plan that supports your own router or switch your plan to one that uses your router.
 Don’t have this yet?
-Feel free to contact us to get started.
+Change your plan to get started.

 Fiber Jack or ethernet port